 For DB-9 and DB-25 jacks, first plug the cable's mating connector firmly into the jack.
 Then, thread the screws on either side of the cable connector into the standoffs above and below the card jacks, and hand-tighten them.

-Refer to the individual card chapters in this guide for more information on the associated card jacks and signal pinouts.
+Refer to Appendix C. Pinouts in this guide for more information on the associated card jacks and signal pinouts.

 Chapter 4 System Configuration and Operation

 4.1 Basic Operations